HealthyStock

 Medical uses

-Ciprofloxacin indicated uses include:
+Ciprofloxacin indicated uses include20:

 • Acute uncomplicated cystitis in women.